wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 (file `ae.c`), which initializes the loop object and returns it to the server.
 The server saves the event loop object in the server object field `el`.

+During the operation of the server, the function `aeCreateFileEvent()` will be called to register new file descriptors and callback handlers to the AE library.
+This function carries the descriptor to be registered, the callback handler `proc` (which is a function pointer), and the argument to the callback handler `clientData` (which is the `client` object for client sockets).
+Note that although only one callback handler is passed to this function, the AE Library internally distinguishes between read handlers and write handlers (as evidenced by the `rfileProc` and `wfileProc` fields of `struct aeFileEvent`).
+Consequently, the provided handler will be used as both the read and the write handler.

 ## Data Structures